-One thing I will say for Hinksey Lido is that it’s very clean.
+One thing I will say for Hinksey Outdoor pool is that it’s very clean.
 I think that is really helped by the fact that it’s outdoors – less chance to get musty and damp.
 Overall it’s a very nice pool to swim in and it makes a change from Aqua Vale.
 We were only able to be there for a couple of hours but we all had such a good time.
 I’d like to go back again.

 Parking / How to get there